vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

 Ansible Client Template variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A few variables are required to configure a template for Ansible clients.
-The below values will skip all configuration tasks
+The below variables are mandatory.
+Some of them are used as defaults.
+See the playbook tasks to learn details.

 .. code-block:: yaml